 News and Events

-Join the Army Alliance for our Annual Luncheon meeting on March 15, 2023 at Water’s Edge Events Center, Belcamp.
-Our featured speaker is Brigadier General Adam R. Flasch, Director, Joint Staff - (MD), Joint Force Headquarters, Baltimore, MD, about National Guard activities on APG and at the Havre de Grace Barracks as well as state-wide efforts.
-Also we will:
+The Army Alliance held their Annual Luncheon meeting on March 15, 2023 at Water’s Edge Events Center, Belcamp.
+Our featured speaker was Brigadier General Adam R. Flasch, Director, Joint Staff - (MD), Joint Force Headquarters, Baltimore, MD, He addressed National Guard activities on APG and at the Havre de Grace Barracks as well as state-wide efforts.
+Also we:

-- Recognize our 2023 Defense Community Champion, Curtis Beulah, Chairperson of the Alfred B. Hilton Foundation.
+- Recognized our 2023 Defense Community Champion, Curtis Beulah, Chairperson of the Sgt.
+Alfred B. Hilton Foundation.

-- Receive an update of the Army Alliance focused initiatives for 2024.
+- Received an update of the Army Alliance focused initiatives for 2024.

-- Hear about the progress of the Discovery Center at Water’s Edge (and receive a tour after the luncheon).
+- Heard about the progress of the Discovery Center at Water’s Edge (and received a tour after the luncheon).

 The Chesapeake Science & Security Corridor (CSSC) is one of five communities across the country named to the 2018 class of Great American Defense Communities.
 The Great American Defense Communities, recognizes military communities and regions that help improve the quality of life for service members and military families.
 Communities are chosen through a competitive nomination process based on community building and integration, support and collaboration, educational and employment opportunities, and family support.
 CLICK HERE to read more about this prestigious national award.